 The V Select features a mahogany body and neck along with a 22-fret ebony fingerboard with attractive pearl inlays.
 A pair of Seymour Duncan pickups and a Tune-o-matic bridge round out the appointments.
 I especially like the Dean v-style headstock, which looks really cool on all of their guitars, but especially the V designs.

 The V Select also comes in a 7-string model for those who need a little more range and/or low end.

 The Mustain DVMTs are instruments with a unique vibe about them.
 They are worth checking out if you are looking for a cool v-shaped guitar, and especially if you are into Megadeth.
 If not, I suggest checking out the V Select.

 The Gibson Flying V has a legacy behind it that guarantees its place in music history.
 If a Flying V is what you want, nothing else will do.
 But if, for whatever reason, you decide to side-step Gibson, these three guitars are great choices.

 There are other names out there as well.
 Of course Epiphone comes to mind.
 Epiphone is owned by Gibson, and authorized to make guitars to Gibson specs.
 They cost less, but have much of the same great look and vibe as Gibson guitars.

-Schecter is an outstanding brand name in the guitar world, especially for metal and hard rock, and their V1 Custom is worth checking out.
-B.C.
-Rich produces a line of v-shaped guitars.
-Carvin, a company that builds custom-order guitars, has a model called the Ultra-V. And there is always the Jackson Randy Rhoads model too.
+Schecter is an outstanding brand name in the guitar world, especially for metal and hard rock, and their V1 is worth checking out.
+Kiesel a company that builds custom-order guitars, has a model called the V220 (which I remember well from the '80s).
+Washburn has a v-shape in their Parallaxe Series.
+And there is always the Jackson Randy Rhoads model too.
 It’s a take on the original V design that has become a classic in its own right.

 If you’re looking for a v-shaped guitar you have a lot of options.
 As for me, I’d go for the original, legendary, classic, epic Gibson Flying V.